 Does This Apply to Me?

-If you’re already using OneSignal, you have access to the beta release right now.
-We are close to feature completion, and you can upgrade for an improved experience if you want to unify your user data across channels sooner rather than later.
+If you’re already using OneSignal, you have access right now.
+Migrate for an improved experience if you want to unify your user data across channels sooner rather than later.
 If you depend on an integration, check the list of supported integrations.

 If you don’t have the resources currently, your technical setup can stay the same, for now.
 However, the sooner you upgrade, the sooner you unlock access to new functionality around user management.